simonjaisr/ticket-booking-website/README.md

 ✔️ Watch Trailer – Preview the movie before booking.
 ✔️ Cast & Crew Details – Get information on the actors & directors.
 ✔️ Booking Confirmation & History – Users can view past bookings.

+have given the output screenshots in this repository